Jayne Mansfield: Marriages, children, and affairs

-In 1963, she had another well-publicized relationship with the Brazilian-born comedian-singer Nelson Sardelli, whom she said she planned to marry when her divorce from Hargitay was finalized.
-The couple divorced in Juarez, Mexico, in May 1963.
-Sardelli accompanied Mansfield in her legal preparations.
+In 1963, Mansfield had an affair with Brazilian-born comedian-singer Nelson Sardelli.
+Mansfield indicated that she planned to marry Sardelli when her divorce from Hargitay was finalized.
+On April 30, 1963, Mansfield obtained a divorce from Hargitay in Juarez, Mexico; Sardelli accompanied Mansfield to Juarez.
 She had previously filed for divorce on May 4, 1962, but told reporters, "I'm sure we will make it up."
-During the acrimonious divorce proceedings, she attempted to force a more favorable financial settlement by accusing Hargitay of kidnapping one of her children.
+Her relationship with Sardelli ended in June 1963.

-After divorcing Hargitay, Mansfield discovered she was pregnant.
-Being an unwed mother would have endangered her career, so she and Hargitay announced that they were still married.
-A daughter, Mariska Magdolna Hargitay, was born on January 23, 1964, after the divorce was finalized but before California ruled it valid.
-Mariska later revealed that Sardelli is her biological father.
-Mansfield sued to get the Juarez divorce declared legal after Mariska was born, and the divorce was recognized on August 26, 1964.
+Mansfield reconciled with Mickey Hargitay in October 1963 after she discovered that she was pregnant.
+Mansfield's daughter, Mariska Hargitay, was born on January 23, 1964.
+As an adult, Mariska Hargitay revealed that Sardelli is her biological father.
+After Mariska was born, Mansfield sued to get the Juarez divorce declared legal; the divorce was recognized on August 26, 1964.
+Mansfield once told Hargitay on a television talk show that she was sorry for all the trouble she had caused him.